ravikant62/ProgressSoft/README.md

 # How to build/run it

+Setup MySQL on your local environment.
+Create schema "deals".
 This is a maven project built with maven 3.5.0,Java version: 1.8.0_131  .
 Project can be built using command line : mvn clean install  .
 To run the application using command line : mvn spring-boot:run .